Fraud-Detection-Handbook/fraud-detection-handbook/Chapter_2_Background/MachineLearningForFraudDetection.md

 The zero/one loss function is a standard loss function for binary classification problems.
 It is however not well suited for credit card fraud detection problems, due to the high-class imbalance (much more genuine than fraudulent transactions).
 Estimating the performance of a fraud detection system is a non-trivial issue, which will be covered in depth in [Chapter 4[(Performance_Metrics).
 ```

 To obtain a fair estimate of a prediction model performance, an important methodological practice, known as *validation*, is to evaluate the performance of a prediction model on data that were not used for training.
 This is achieved by splitting the dataset, before training, into a *training set* and a *validation set*.
 The training set is used for the training of the prediction model (that is, to find the parameters $\theta$ that minimize the loss on the training set).
-Once the parameters $\theta$ have been fixed, the loss is estimated with the validation set, which gives a better estimate of the performance that the prediction model is expected to have on future transactions.
+Once the parameters $\theta$ have been fixed, the loss is estimated with the validation set, which gives a better estimate of the performance that the prediction model is expected to have on future (and unseen) transactions.

 ```{note}